Thijs20891019/TesDSL/README.md

 ### Predicates

 ```
+tes/1                   --> An operator that executes DSL code.

 ls/0                    --> Shows all Prolog files in the working directory.
 load/1                  --> Loads Prolog files that validate the condition set.
 input/1                 --> Declares a goal within a file.
-run/1                   --> Runs all goals declared by input/1.
+run/0                   --> Runs all goals declared by input/1.
-run/0                   --> Uses run/1 with the default options.
-runf/0                  --> Uses run/1 and writes to a file.

 read_project_path/0     --> Reads the project path, changes working directory.
 write_project_path/1    --> Changes the project path, changes working directory.